footcricket05/IoTCampusVision/README.md

 5. The simulation will output various data and visualizations to help you understand the behavior of the Smart Campus network and its IoT devices.

-Note: The smart-campus.pkt file was created using Cisco Packet Tracer version 7.3.1.
+Note: The Smart-Campus-Design.pkt file was created using Cisco Packet Tracer version 7.3.1.
 Older or newer versions may have compatibility issues.

 ## Contributing